kristinemlarson/gnssrefl/docs/use_cases/use_tgho.md

 ## Analyze the Data

 Use <code>make_json_input</code> to set up the analysis parameters.
 Set the elevation and reflector heights as in <code>quickLook</code>.
 The peak to noise ratio and required amplitude can be set on the command line.
+The receiver location does not have to be input as it is a well known station from the global GNSS network.

-<code>make_json_input tgho -38.8130   175.9960  385.990 -h1 2 -h2 8 -e1 5 -e2 15 -peak2noise 3 -ampl 9</code>
+<code>make_json_input tgho 0 0 0 -h1 2 -h2 8 -e1 5 -e2 15 -peak2noise 3 -ampl 9 -allfreq T -azlist 0 90 90 135 225 270 270 360</code>

-The azimuth mask has to be set by hand to exclude empty regions and azimiths with poor retrievals.
-Glonass signals (frequencies 101 and 102) were added and GPS L2/L5 were removed.[Sample json](tgho.json)
+There are no galileo or Beidou data at this site, so I hand-edited them out of the json file.
+But it is not required (the code will not crash).
+Similarly, I removed GPS L2, but the signals are of such poor quality, they will be excluded because of the QC parameters.
+[Sample json](tgho.json)

 Then make SNR files for ~six months: